Back to blog

 The Universal Declaration of Human Rights

-During the December 1948 United Nations General Assembly in Paris, The Universal Declaration of Human Rights (UDHR) was proclaimed.
-The UN set out to have human rights universally protected by having a diverse background of representatives draft The Universal Declaration of Human Rights.
-Through each of the 30 articles, the UN declared the rights of human beings that all nations and all peoples should strive for.
+During the December 1948 United Nations General Assembly in Paris, the Universal Declaration of Human Rights (UDHR) was proclaimed.
+The United Nations (UN) set out to have human rights universally protected by having a diverse background of representatives draft the UDHR.
+Each of the 30 articles proclaims the UN’s declaration that the rights of human beings should be fought for and protected throughout nations.

 UN’s Convention on the Rights of Persons with Disabilities

-The United Nations created the Convention on the Rights of Persons with Disabilities on the basis that The Universal Declaration of Human Rights should protect everyone, equally.
+The United Nations created the Convention on the Rights of Persons with Disabilities (CRPD) because the UDHR should protect everyone equally.
 In practice, however, this was not the case.
-People with disabilities encounter obstacles in receiving education, employment, accessing information and services, and obtaining proper health care.
+People with disabilities encountered obstacles in receiving education, employment, information and services, and proper health care.
 The General Assembly adopted the Convention on the Rights of Persons with Disabilities in 2006 to ratify the problems encountered.

 United States Accessibility Laws

-The ADA is a Civil Rights Law enacted in 1990 to prohibit discrimination on the basis of disability.
-Title II and Title III of the act have become prevalent in a growing shift to provide services and information on the web.
+The ADA is a Civil Rights law enacted in 1990 to prohibit discrimination based on disability.
+Title II and Title III of the ADA have become more prevalent in the growing shift to providing more accessible services and information on the web.
+All organizations—regardless of their industry—are required to comply with the ADA.

-Title II of the ADA prohibits disability discrimination by public entities, such as state and local governments, regardless if they receive funding from the federal government.
-State and local governments must give equal access to people with disabilities through their services, programs, and activities.
+Title II of the ADA prohibits disability discrimination by state and local governments regardless of whether they receive funding from the federal government.
+Municipalities must give equal access to people with disabilities through their services, programs, and activities.
 This includes schools and universities.

-Title III of the ADA prohibits discrimination in places of public accommodation that are privately owned and operated.
-This can include places ranging from banks to doctors offices.
-Recent lawsuits and court rulings demonstrate that websites are considered a place of public accommodation.
+Title III of the ADA prohibits discrimination in privately owned and operated places of public accommodation.
+Recent lawsuits and court rulings by the Department of Justice (DOJ) have stated that websites or online spaces are considered places of public accommodation, meaning they must be accessible.

-The Rehabilitation Act of 1973 prohibits disability discrimination in federally run programs, programs that receive financial assistance from the federal government, and federal employment practices.
-It was the first act in the United States that protects the civil rights of people with disabilities.
+The Rehabilitation Act of 1973 prohibits disability discrimination in federally run programs, programs that receive financial assistance from federal agencies or the federal government, and federal employment practices.
+It was the first act in the United States that protected the civil rights of people with disabilities.

-Section 504 of the Rehabilitation Act protects the civil rights of people who have disabilities from being excluded, denied benefits, or discriminated against.
-Section 504 applies to programs that receive financial assistance from the federal government or are part of an Executive Agency.
+Section 504 of the Rehabilitation Act protects the civil rights of people with disabilities from being excluded, denied benefits, or discriminated against.
+It applies to programs that receive financial assistance from the federal government or as part of an Executive Agency.

-Section 508 was passed as an amendment to the Rehabilitation Act, requiring the federal government to provide accessible electronic and information technology for employees and the public who have disabilities.
-This Procurement Law includes electronic and information technology that is procured, developed, or maintained by the federal government.
+In 1986, the act was amended to include Section 508.
+The amendment required the federal government to provide accessible electronic and information technology for employees and the public with disabilities.
+This Procurement Law includes electronic and information technology procured, developed, or maintained by the federal government.

 21st Century Communications and Video Accessibility Act (CVAA)

-Title I of the CVAA outlines the requirements for accessible communication services and products.
-This includes websites and mobile browsers to be accessible for people with disabilities.
-Title II outlines the requirements for video programming to be accessible for people with disabilities, such as closed captioning.
+Title I of the CVAA outlines the requirements for accessible communication services and products, including websites and mobile apps and browsers for people with disabilities.
+Title II outlines the requirements for video programming for people with disabilities.

 Air Carrier Access Act

-In November of 2014, the United States Department of Transportation (DOT) implemented new changes to the 1986 Air Carrier Access Act (ACAA).
-The ACAA prohibits discrimination by airlines on the basis of disability.
-In their commitment to making flying easier and more accessible to people with disabilities, the Department of Transportation is requiring airlines to make their automated kiosks and websites fully accessible.
-To make their websites accessible to people with disabilities, the ACCA requires airlines to follow the standards in the Web Content Accessibility Guidelines (WCAG) 2.0 Success Criteria, Conformance Requirement Level AA.
-Level AA encompasses both the requirements in Level A and Level AA.
+In November 2014, the United States Department of Transportation (DOT) implemented new changes to the 1986 Air Carrier Access Act (ACAA).
+The ACAA prohibits airline discrimination based on disability.
+In its commitment to making flying easier and more accessible to people with disabilities, the Department of Transportation requires airlines to make their automated kiosks and websites fully accessible.
+To enforce this, the ACAA requires airlines to follow WCAG 2.0 Level AA standards to enforce this.

 Affordable Care Act - Meaningful Access Rule

-Under the Affordable Care Act (ACA) of 2010, the United States Department of Health and Human Services (HHS) is implementing a Meaningful Access Rule.
-The Meaningful Access Rule will apply to the ACA’s Section 1557’s anti-discrimination policies.
-This section defines that any health care provider that receives funding from the federal government must not discriminate against any individual on the basis of race, color, nationality, sex, age, or disability.
-The new regulations will require theses health care providers to provide physical and Electronic and Information Technology (EIT) accessibility.
+Under the Affordable Care Act (ACA) of 2010, the United States Department of Health and Human Services (HHS) implemented a Meaningful Access Rule.
+The Meaningful Access Rule Applies to ACA’s Section 1557’s non-discrimination policies.
+Under this section, healthcare providers receiving federal government funding cannot discriminate against any individual based on race, color, nationality, sex, age, or disability.
+For individuals with disabilities, healthcare providers must provide accessibility features on their websites, such as increasing font size, transferring text to a braille reader, text-to-speech capabilities, and more.

 International Accessibility Laws